SmugTheKiler/discord.js-bot-guid/readme.md

 Important!
 We litilery do not test this and write it from top of our heads, but it should defenetly work.
-If it doesn't, please create a new issue.
+If it doesn't, please create a new issue. also some examples are used from [discord.js guide](https://discordjs.guide)